Alfresco/docs-alfresco/process-automation/latest/model/data-models.md

 ---

 A data model allows you to represent complex objects your application is handling.
 It allows you to define the standard data structure you will use in your application using JSON schema.
 A data model is useful when you want to query an internal or external service that has a specific structure.
 The data model editor allows you to visually create the JSON schema and the JSON editor allows you to see the JSON code of the schema.
 When you use a data model it provides auto-completion in your scripts and expressions.
-You can also map a data model with your process variables and connector properties.
+You can also map a data model with your variables and connector properties.
 You can use the Upload button to upload a previously defined JSON schema that you have downloaded from Process Automation.

 These instructions describe how to make a data model for a specific process but you can create a data model for use at a global level where the same data model properties can be used across multiple processes.
 To create a global data model Click **New** > **Data model** from the home screen.
 Alternatively you can transform your data model into a global one by selecting the three dots on the right hand side of your open data model and selecting **Turn global**.